Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 “Well, now you do,” I call after him.

-Just before he turns the corner past the patio, he hollers at the tops of his lungs:
+At the top of his lungs, just before he turns the corner past the patio, he hollers:

 I’d never been called Cunt, not out loud, certainly not in a public space, certainly not by a young man.